Upper Murray Football Netball League: Corryong District Association (1904–1906)

 The Khancoban FC relocated from Khancoban, NSW to Towong, Vic in 1904 and became the Towong FC before renaming to Towong Wanderers FC in 1905.

+In April, 1906 the Thougla Football Club was established and formed part of the three team CDFA in 1906.

-Then in 1906 they relocated again to Thowgla, Vic and became the Thowgla FC, this move would result in the club's first premiership success, Thowgla 4.6 (30) defeating Corryong 2.8 (20).
+Then in 1906 they apparently relocated again to Thougla and became the Thougla FC, this move would result in the club's first premiership success, Thougla 4.6 (30) defeating Corryong 2.8 (20).

 Upper Murray Football Association (1907–1936)

 In 1907 Cudgewa won the right to challenge the minor premiers, Corryong, in the grand final, but Corryong refused to play because an umpire for the grand final was not sourced from Albury, NSW.

 By 1908, with a re-found form of success, Thowgla FC relocated back to Khancoban, NSW and renamed back to Khancoban FC and were runners-up in 1908, this was to be the last grand final match for the club.
 By 1910 the Corryong FC won its fourth straight premiership; 1907 (tied with Cudgewa FC), 1908, 1909, 1910.

+In 1909, both Federal FC and Walwa FC returned to the UMFA after being absent for five season, since 1904.

 From 1912 to 1913 Khancoban FC relocated to Tintaldra, Vic and became known as Tintaldra FC.